 There is no hierarchy of service methods under Rules 4(f)(2) & (3).
-Though courts tend to construe these rules liberally in an effort to facilitate, and not hinder, service, imperative to the analysis is whether the proposed service method is "reasonably calculated" to give notice as set forth in Mullane v.
+15 Though courts tend to construe these rules liberally in an effort to facilitate, and not hinder, service, 16 imperative to the analysis is whether the proposed service method is "reasonably calculated" to give notice as set forth in Mullane v.
 Central Hanover Bank & Trust Co.
+17 in response to letter rogatory or letter of request, or, "unless prohibited by the foreign country's law," by personal service or using a form of mail that the clerk addresses and sends with signed receipt.